You reached Flavio's blog

 ...Value selling is still a hard concept to digest...

-If you need a framework to use to design your offer, this post about Picasso (the painter) and the Minimum Viable Product could help you:
+If you need a framework to use to design your offer, my post about Picasso (the painter) and the Minimum Viable Product could help you.

 Willing to play the Oil & Gas industry Game therefore is difficult but not impossible.
 SME need to understand that it requires strong upfront investments in commercial operations, marketing, business development, to become part of the “Oil & Gas Family”.